DKolmas/DKolmas.github.io/_posts/2019-08-01-Bandit-problem.md

 #### What you can find in this note?
 1. What is k-armed problem
+2. How we define reward
-2. What is the value of action
+3. What is the value of action (action value)
-3. How we define greedy action
+4. How we define greedy actions
-4. How k-armed problem referes to Reinforcement Learning
+5. How k-armed problem referes to Reinforcement Learning

 ### What is the k-armed problem?
 I think the way the problem is explained in Sutton book is so good that I am going to put it here.